Concatenate Date in Excel: How to Combine Date and Time in Excel

 TEXT Function:

 The TEXT function provides precise control over date formatting.
-It enables you to convert a date into a specific text format.
-For example, =TEXT(A1, "dd/mm/yyyy") displays the date in “day/month/year” format.
-This function proves invaluable when customizing date formats to match your preferences.
+It can convert a date into a specific text format.
+For example, =TEXT(A1, "dd/mm/yyyy") has day/month/year format.
+When customizing date formats to match your preferences, you can apply this formula.

 DATE Function:

-The DATE function is a potent tool for generating new dates by specifying the year, month, and day as arguments.
-For instance, =DATE(C1, B1, A1) generates a date based on the values in cells A1, B1, and C1.
-This function is ideal for scenarios requiring concatenated dates with specific adjustments.
+The DATE function is a good tool for generating new dates by specifying the year, month and day as arguments.
+Here =DATE(C1, B1, A1) generates a date for these cells.

-Excel empowers you to create custom formulas using date functions like DAY, MONTH, YEAR, and others.
-These functions extract day, month, or year values from a excel concatenate date and time them as needed.
-For example, =DAY(A1) & "/" & MONTH(A1) & "/" & YEAR(A1) merges date components into a single cell.
+Excel can create custom formulas using date functions like DAY, MONTH, YEAR and others.
+These functions extract day, month or year values from a excel concatenate date and time.
+Here your formula will be =DAY(A1) & "/" & MONTH(A1) & "/" & YEAR(A1) to merge them.

 Can You Make a 3D Plot in Excel?
 Learn to Create XYZ Plots, 3D Models, and 3D Maps – projectcubicle